evanjamesjackson/lastipy/README.md

 Run from a command-line like so:

 ```
-python spotify_recommender configuration-file
+python spotify_recommender user-configuration-file api-keys-file
 ```
-See example.config for an example configuration file.<br/><br/>
+See example.config for an example user configuration file.<br/><br/>
 The first time the app is run, the Spotify user will need to give authorization to the application in order to add tracks to a playlist.
-Once prompted, open the URL in a browser, log into Spotify, then copy the URL to which you are redirected and paste it into the console.
+Once prompted, open the given URL in a browser, log into Spotify, then copy the URL to which you are redirected and paste it into the console.
 This will only need to be done the first time, since spotipy will cache the authorization.
 <h2>Improvements</h2>

 * Make a webapp where users can enter their information and have the playlists generated automatically